HamburgChimps/monotone-crescendo/README.md

-# Montotone Crescendo
+# Monotone Crescendo

-This is an implementation of [LeetCode problem #926](https://leetcode.com/problems/flip-string-to-monotone-increasing/) in Rust.

-It is also a playground/demonstration of compiling Rust to WebAssembly and passing a string from Javascript to the compiled Rust program, and from the compiled Rust program back to Javascript.
+Rust implementations of [LeetCode problem #926](https://leetcode.com/problems/flip-string-to-monotone-increasing/), compiled to WebAssembly and invoked via Javascript

 [See a working demo](https://hamburgchimps.github.io/monotone-crescendo/).

+## Documentation

+Detailed documnetation generated via [rustdoc](https://doc.rust-lang.org/rustdoc/index.html) can be found [alongside the demo](https://hamburgchimps.github.io/monotone-crescendo/doc/monotone_crescendo).

+## Acknowledgements

 Huge credit to Dr. Richard Apodaca and his blog, [depth-first.com](https://depth-first.com), without which I'm not sure I would have been able to make sense of how to read and write from WebAssembly's linear memory without having to dive straight into something like [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen).